-Sarah is the musical conscience and instigator of the band.
+Sarah (fiddle) is the musical conscience and instigator of the band.

-Richard is the on-stage leader of the band, following firmly in the family tradition.
-Although now definitely wedded to his beloved Castagnari melodeon, Richard has previously been a drummer in a ceilidh band, and at one time even played the piano accordion (that phase has now passed, phew!!).
+Richard (melodeon) is the on-stage leader of the band, following firmly in the family tradition.
+Although now definitely wedded to his beloved Castagnari melodeon, Richard started his ceilidh band career as a drummer progressing from a single side drum to a full kit, and at one time even played the piano accordion (that phase has now passed, phew!!).

-Andy evens up the number of box players in the band, apparently to balance the sound, and is the band's Marketing and Bookings Officer!
+Andy (melodeon) evens up the number of box players in the band, apparently to balance the sound, and is the band's Marketing and Bookings Officer!
 A chance hearing of a William Kimber recording many years ago was responsible for triggering his interest initially in concertinas and then melodeons.
 He is currently in remission from MAD (melodeon acquisition disorder), however the relapse rate is high.
-Other leisure pursuits include cooking (leisure?-it's every day) and cycling.
+His other leisure pursuits include cooking (leisure?-it's every day), cycling and leatherwork.

-Neil is the newest member of the band providing our rhythm section on guitar and occasionally bass guitar.
+Neil (guitar, bass, caller) is one of the people who provide the band's rhythm section (on guitar and occasionally on bass).
+He is also one of the band's regular callers.
 He was 17 before he persuaded his mother to buy him his first guitar (it only cost £2.50, because it had a broken head).
-When not playing or calling, he is a keen folk dancer and a creator of fiendish dances.
-His hobbies include travelling round in Dora (his motorhome), and buying more wine than he could possibly drink .This, of course, makes him very popular with the rest of the band!
+When not playing or calling with Shave The Donkey, he is a keen folk dancer and a creator of fiendish dances (having to date published 6 books of his own dances).
+His hobbies include travelling round in Dora (his motorhome), and buying more wine than he and his wife could possibly drink .This, of course, makes him very popular with the rest of the band!